samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 7. Dream
     - Send a dream to any creature you have seen before & can name or clearly visualize (& which is capable of dreaming).
 The dream lasts up to [sum] minutes.
 1. Defacement
+    - Sorid
     - Duration: [sum] days
     - Range: shouting
     - Your finger shoots a stream of ulfire-colored paint.
 This paint is only visible to you, and can be seen at any distance, even through solid objects.

 ## Sacred